Vit C / E / B12 / B15 Interactions

 to alpha-tocopherol quinone, which did not kill cells.

-One can easily see negative, rather than positive health benefits arising
+One can easily see negative, rather than positive effects arising when

 vitamins -- particularly in the absence of deficiencies.